 As of now, “Ads may show on searches that include the meaning of the keyword which can be implied, and user searches can be a more specific form of the meaning.”

-Basically, a shift has occurred and Google is placing emphasis less on the words in the keyword, but the definition of those keywords.
+A shift has occurred, and Google emphasizes less on the keywords’ words and more on the definition of those keywords.

 Meaning has replaced keywords.

 Think of it this way: the meaning of the keyword needs to be part of the query, but there can also be more text in the search.
 Word order is also no longer a factor.
-Google has gotten smart enough that it knows whether or not the word order matters.
+Google has gotten smart enough to know whether or not the word order matters.

 While this might sound like the original definition of broad match, broad match has also changed.
 It can now show ads for related searches, even if the meaning is different.

-Now, let’s define the three keyword match types as they stand in 2021.
+Now, let’s define the three keyword matching options as they stand in 2021: